 Site challenges were overcome by a strong team presence on-site to lead the learning, understanding, construction and issue resolution aspects of the project.

-Aurecon oversaw the management of the Passivhaus building design application, together with the costs and stakeholder engagement framework, supporting the University’s aspirations to implement this forward-thinking sustainability approach.
+Aurecon oversaw the management of the Passive House building design application, together with the costs and stakeholder engagement framework, supporting the University’s aspirations to implement this forward-thinking sustainability approach.

 With an analytical and client-focused approach, Aurecon strove to achieve a best-for-client outcome that involved multiple stakeholders in the decision-making process of the Old Quad refurbishment.